 RLX is pretty cool, but a space is only as good as the people in it.
-Our expectations are pretty straightforward: take care of yourself, and take care of each other.
+Our expectations are pretty straightforward: be respectful of each other and of this space, take care of yourself, take care of one another.
 If something feels off, let us know.
 If you witness something that looks strange, ALSO let us know!

-Here are some general guidelines for what the community expects:
+Here are some general guidelines for what this community expects:

 - Do not use sexist, ableist, racist, homophobic language: This is an easy one folks.